mimblewimble/grin-rfcs/text/0000-deprecate-http-tx.md

 # Community-level explanation
 [community-level-explanation]: #community-level-explanation

-Previously, Grin slates could be exchanged over HTTP(S) as a convenient method to take the required steps to exchange slate data between wallets to build a transaction.
-This method was commonly adopted by exchanges and services who already had infrastructure in place to configure wallets to listen for incoming HTTPS requests.

-Unfortunately, while convenient, this method of exchange requires the sender and receiver to reveal their IP addresses to route the network packets.
-This is bad for user privacy because without taking extra obfuscating steps, an IP address can often be traced to an individual.

-While steps can be taken to obfuscate a users true IP (like using a VPN), it is undesirable for a privacy-preserving technology like Grin to rely on this method for conventional use.
-It does not seem natural for users that are concerned about their privacy enough to use a technology like Grin to at the same time accept that their IP address is revealed when exchanging Grin with many services.

 Deprecating HTTP(S) means that the old method of sending and listening for transactions over traditional HTTP(S) is no longer supported to help preserve privacy for Grin users who may not be aware of the risk to privacy using HTTP(S) poses.

 This reduces the overall number of transaction transport methods that need to be supported but requires that all services and wallets that previously only accepted/sent HTTP(S) transactions to upgrade at least to the version this RFC is implemented in to support their users.

-For the average user this means that to send or receive Grin they can use the Tor method, armored slate string exchange or file exchange.
+For the average user this means that to send or receive Grin they can use the Tor method or file exchange (potentially to be replaced with armored slates).
 It is no longer possible to send and receive Grin via the HTTP(S) method without custom configuration.

 For wallet developers, it is no longer necessary to be concerned about managing HTTP(S) endpoints.
 All transactions will be conducted via Tor or asynchronous exchange of armored slate strings or files.
 It can no longer be assumed that the counterparty in the transaction supports HTTP(S).

 Previously, some services like exchanges _only_ supported HTTP(S) Grin transactions.
 This change impacts these services significantly.

-Tor is the closest replacement to HTTP(S), but for some services the use of Tor is unacceptable.
-These services will will need to refactor the user flow to allow supporting armored slate strings instead, as the HTTP(S) method is no longer supported by default for `grin-wallet`.
+Tor is the closest replacement to HTTP(S), but for some services the use of Tor is unacceptable, not possible or not allowed.
+These services will will need to refactor the user flow to allow supporting file (potentially to be be replaced with armored slates) transactions instead, as the HTTP(S) method is no longer supported by default for `grin-wallet`.

-This up-front cost should be worth the reduced complexity required in supporting the alternative transaction methods as well as the privacy benefits provided to the users of the services.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation